Wednesday, 29 October 2014

 “Sound can guide us through the images.”

 “Sound gives a new value to silence.
-A quiet passage in a
+A quiet passage in a film can create almost unbearable tension, forcing the viewer to concentrate on the screen.
+An abrupt silence can jolt us and arrest our attention.”

-us from everyday experiences and are central to films use of sound.”
+“Several aspects of sound as we perceive it are familiar to us from everyday experiences and are central to films use of sound.”

-Loudness: to create atmosphere, perceived distance,
+Loudness: to create atmosphere, perceived distance, extreme shifts in volume, interruptions

-distinguish among objects, create tension, other more specific purposes
+Pitch: distinguish music and speech from noises, distinguish among objects, create tension, other more specific purposes

-Timbre: voices, articulate portions of soundtracks, humour,
+Timbre: voices, articulate portions of soundtracks, humour, other more specific purposes

 These all shape our experiences of a film as a whole.